Code-Institute-Submissions/savasana_yoga/README.md

 - Timetable
 - Blog

-The footer also contains social media links for the website's social media accounts.
+The footer contains social media links for the website's social media accounts.
+When each icon is clicked, they open a new tab to direct the user to the relevant social media website.

 I have also created a search bar in the footer to allow users to quickly search for yoga classes.
 When a user searches for yoga classes, they are directed to the products page and shown the relevant results, otherwise, they are informed that the search criteria provided no results.